JackMwisa/consiglio-app-react/README.md

 ## 👨‍💻 Author

-Made with ❤️ by [Jack] – contributions are welcome!
+Made by [Jack] – contributions are welcome!